c-skills/sniprobe/README.md

 and it has many shapes.
 We have obviously chosen Iran in this example, for a good and actual reason.
 Given the level of blocking in Iran as of today, SNI probing might not be a solution anymore, but might be of help elsewhere.
-If you have lists that worked for you or can do tests behind blocking equipement, let us now.
+If you have lists that worked for you or can do tests behind blocking equipment, let us now.

 If you are interested in that topic and think censorship can only happen to others, we recommend a look into the mirror and to read Bert's excellent [blog post](https://berthub.eu/articles/posts/who-controls-the-internet).